smartmeio/arancino-library/README.md

 - ArancinoConfig: is class composed only by attributes:
   - `_TIMEOUT`: (see the following paragraph: `timeout`)
   - `_USEID`: (see the following paragraph: `useid`)
+	- `DECIMAL_DIGITS`: (see the following paragraph: `decimal_digits`)

 The convenience of using class X is to be able to increase the number of parameters without necessarily having to change the prototypes.

 The use of the following is deprecated and will be remove in the next major release.